Back

 From brief to design concept within 2 days

-Today coming up with the design concept — is the meaningful stage of the entire designing process.
-So, we have to do everything in a very qualitative, beautiful and quick way.
-By saying “quick” we mean in less than a week.
+Today, coming up with the design concept — is the meaningful stage of the entire design process.
+So, we have to do everything in a very qualitative, beautiful, and quick way.
+And by saying “quick,” we mean in less than a week.

 As for Clearstep, we came up with the design concept within two days — and succeeded on the first try.
-Once the founders check out the first app screens, they accepted them all without asking to change anything.
+Once the founders checked out the first app screens, they accepted all of them without asking to change anything.

 Healthcare App Design - Screen 2